-CERTIFICATE OF ADVANCED STUDY DEGREE (C.A.S.)
-DEGREE REQUIREMENTS
+C.A.S.
+Degree Requirements

 The Certificate of Advanced Study is a terminal degree for education professionals beyond the master's degree.
 It should not be taken by students who plan to pursue a doctorate at a later date.
-Credit earned for a completed Certificate of Advanced Study cannot be applied toward the Doctor of Philosophy (Ph.D.) degree.
+Credit earned for an awarded C.A.S. degree cannot be applied toward a doctorate degree.